Chart Color Schemes

 Educational achievement in Windsor places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Windsor's residents aged 15+ have a higher educational attainment compared to broader benchmarks.
-50.1% hold university qualifications, surpassing Queensland's 25.7% and Australia's 30.4%.
-Bachelor degrees are the most prevalent (33.6%), followed by postgraduate qualifications (11.5%) and graduate diplomas (5.0%).
-Vocational credentials are also prominent, with 25.4% of residents holding them, including advanced diplomas (10.3%) and certificates (15.1%).
+Windsor's residents aged 15 and above have a higher educational attainment than broader benchmarks.
+As of the latest data, 50.1% hold university qualifications compared to 25.7% in Queensland (QLD) and 30.4% nationally.
+This is attributed to a strong presence of bachelor degrees holders at 33.6%, followed by postgraduate qualifications (11.5%) and graduate diplomas (5.0%).
+Vocational credentials are also prominent, with 25.4% of residents holding such qualifications – advanced diplomas account for 10.3% and certificates for 15.1%.

 Frequently Asked Questions - Education